 Perhaps you are interested in buying foreclosure properties for a good deal on a home for you to live in.
 Or a home you want to flip or turn it into a rental property or Airbnb listing.
 Whatever your plans are for the foreclosure property you may need a mortgage to start.

 - Pre-foreclosure: When an owner has stopped making payments and is in the process of foreclosure.
 In this situation, an interested buyer can offer to buy the property to the owner who is in default on their loan.
 This can be beneficial for the owner, who can resolve some of their credit issues with the sell.

 - Short sale: Similar to pre-foreclosure, a short sale is an alternative to foreclosure and happens usually while a home loan is in default.
 The owner and the lender decide together that it is best to sell the property at a moderate loss than starting the foreclosure process.
 This helps the current owner of the home by selling the property avoid foreclosure reporting on their credit report.

 - Bank-owned: When a foreclosure property is owned by the bank that holds the mortgage note.
 These properties can be ‘as-is’ where damages or repairs will not be considered in the loan, or ‘move-in ready’ homes that are sold at market value.

 - REO (real estate owned): When the property is owned by the original mortgage lender to recoup losses.

-- Foreclosure auction: If the loan is not reinstated, meaning the property owner did not pay back the loan to avoid foreclosure, the property will likely be sold at a foreclosure auction.
+- Foreclosure auction: If the property owner did not pay back the loan to avoid foreclosure, the property will likely be sold at a foreclosure auction.
 Successful bidders often are required to pay in cash and may not have much time to research the title and condition of the property beforehand.
 Most auctions require cash payment at the time of purchase.
 Read more about buying at a foreclosure auction.

 What do you need to apply for a mortgage on a foreclosed home?